ccoutant/gabi-stage/docsrc/elf/05-symtab.rst

     by the link-editor when the relocatable object is included in an executable file or shared object.

+``STV_EXPORTED``
+    This visibility attribute ensures that a symbol remains global.
+    Unlike ``STV_DEFAULT`` symbols, whose visibility can be affected by other visibility requests, the ``STV_EXPORTED`` attribute ensures that the visibility of the symbol is not reduced by any other visibility request.

+``STV_SINGLETON``
+    This visibility attribute is reserved to the psABI supplements.
+    If implemented, it ensures that all references within a process bind to a single instance of the symbol definition.

+``STV_ELIMINATE``
+    This visibility attribute is reserved to the psABI supplements.
+    If implemented, it prevents the symbol from being written to the dynamic symbol table.
+Otherwise, it can be treated the same as ``STV_HIDDEN``.

 None of the visibility attributes affects resolution of symbols within an executable or shared object during link-editing -- such resolution is controlled by the binding type.
 Once the link-editor